-SLOC With-Profits Fund
+SLOC With-Profits fund

-The SLOC With-Profits Fund policies are modelled using a best estimate deterministic conventional with-profits model.
+The SLOC With-Profits fund policies are modelled using a best estimate deterministic cashflow model.

 Future fund values, policy guarantees and cashflows are projected using best-estimate assumptions.
 They are then used in the calculation of the liabilities.